 Luxury – The iconic Grande Bretagne has hosted politicians, movie stars and dignitaries from all over the world since 1874.
 It is located right on Syntagma Square and the rooftop bar has panoramic views of Parliament and the Acropolis and much of Athens

 Mid-range: Ergon House is located on bustling Mitropolis Street which is parallel with Ermou pedestrian street and very central.
 It was newly opened in 2019 and is part of the famous Ergon House food emporiums.
 With a great rooftop bar and excellent Business Centre and a huge food emporium on the ground floor, it is quite a unique offering in Athens.

 Budget: City Circus is located in trendy Psiri and is a modern take on hostels, with excellent facilities and comfortable rooms including family rooms.

 From the airport

 At exit gate 3 head across the Skybridge to the Metro Station.
 You can buy tickets from machines or from a manned booth.
-The head to the Blue Line – Line 3.
-Fares are 6 euro one way or 10 euro round trip with a discount for children and seniors.
+Head to the Blue Line – Line 3.
+Fares are 6 euros one way or 10 euro round trip with a discount for children and seniors.
 The journey to the city centre takes about 45 minutes.